libmapper/libmapper/README.markdown

 and STEIM's [Junxion](http://www.steim.org/steim/junxion_v4.html),
 albeit certainly more "barebones" for the moment.

-In addition to passing signal data through mapping connections, libmapper provides the ability to query the state of the inputs on a destination device.
+In addition to passing signal data through mapping connections, libmapper provides the ability to query or stream the state of the inputs on a destination device.
 This permits the use of intermediate devices that use supervised machine learning techniques to "learn" mappings automatically.

 A major difference in libmapper's approach to handling devices is the idea that each "driver" can be a separate process, on the same or different machines in the network.
-By creating a C library with a basic interface and by providing SWIG bindings, we hope to enable a very wide variety of programming language bindings, to allow any choice of development strategy.^[At this time, the SWIG bindings only work for Python.
-Support for more languages, particularly Java, is in the works.]
+By creating a C library with a basic interface and by providing SWIG and Java bindings, we hope to enable a very wide variety of programming language bindings.^[At this time, the SWIG bindings only work for Python.]
 Another advantage of a C library is portability: we have demonstrated libmapper working on a Gumstix device, an ethernet-enabled ARM-based microcomputer running Linux that can be easily embedded directly into an instrument.

-We also provide an "external" Max/MSP and [PureData](http://puredata.info) object, to help integrate libmapper support into programs created in these popular dataflow languages.
+We also provide "external" Max/MSP and [PureData](http://puredata.info) objects, to help integrate libmapper support into programs created in these popular dataflow languages.

 Known limitations